radiant-rstats/docker-k8s/install/rsm-msba-windows-arm.md

 }
 ```

 This will be done for you automatically if you run the `setup` command from a terminal inside the docker container.
-To install R packages that will persist after restarting the docker container, enter code like the below in Rstudio and follow any prompts.
-After doing this once, you can use `install.packages("some-other-package")` in the future.
+To install R packages that will persist after restarting the docker container, enter code like the below in R and follow any prompts.
+After doing this once, you can use `install.packages("some-other-package")` to install packages locally in the future.

 ```r
 fs::dir_create(Sys.getenv("R_LIBS_USER"), recurse = TRUE)
 install.packages("fortunes", lib = Sys.getenv("R_LIBS_USER"))
 ```

-To install Python modules that will **not** persist after restarting the docker container, enter code like the below from the terminal in Jupyter Lab:
+To install Python modules that will **not** persist after restarting the docker container, enter code like the below from the terminal in VS Code:

 ```bash
 pip install pyasn1